tony-held-carb/feedback_portal/admin/validation_rules.md

 ----------------

 1. Selector changes
-   1. Drop down choices do not change based on other drop down values - no need to check this feature
+   1. Drop-down choices do not change based on other drop-down values - no need to check this feature

 2. Contingent fields
    1. venting_exclusion_test = self.venting_exclusion.data == "Yes"